Α-Amanitin: Detection techniques

+Biosynthesis

+α-Amanitin and other amatoxins are synthesized on ribosomes and modified by several tailoring enzymes.
+The ribosomally synthesized peptide, called the precursor peptide, is recognized by a Prolyl Oligopeptidase B (POPB) enzyme.
+POPB cleaves the precursor peptide and cyclizes the remaining octapeptide.
+Following cyclization, the peptide is hydroxylated by P450-29 and FMO1 enzymes.
+The hydroxylations of isoleucine and tryptophan contribute to the high-affinity binding of α-amanitin to RNA polymerase II.
+Unknown enzyme machinery installs the tryptathionine bridge.

 Total synthesis

 Matinkhoo et al. devised strategies to surmount three synthetic hurdles to give α-amanitin in 2018.
 First, enantioselective synthesis of solid phase peptide synthesis-compatible (2S,3R,4R)-4,5-dihydroxyisoleucine was afforded in 11 steps from 2-(benzyloxy)acetaldehyde.
 Two key stereochemistry-defining steps include Brown crotylation at (3R,4R)-positions, and asymmetric Strecker amino acid synthesis at the (2S)-α carbon.
 Secondly, chemoselective inner ring closure by fluorocyclization between 6-hydroxytrytophan and cysteine was achieved by intra-annular Savige-Fontana reaction.
 This requires a solid phase peptide synthesis-compatible, and methyliminodiacetic acid (MIDA), a boron protecting group, orthogonal amino acid in 5 steps.
 As a final step, enantioselective oxidation at the tryptathionine linkage was achieved using a bulky organic oxidizing agent and an optimized solvent system to afford the desired bio-reactive (R)-enantiomer sulfoxide, completing the total synthesis.